diamondfrost/PhilamStart-Demo/README.md

 # PhilamStart Demo
-A demo local web-server that will feature some add-ons to the PhilamLife Ecosystem.
+A demo local web-server made using Python Flask and SQLAlchemy that features some add-ons to the PhilamLife Ecosystem.

 ## How to run
 1. Install dependencies